kamimrcht/CARNAC-LR/README.md

 # I/O:

 ## Input format:
-* Pairwise mApping Format (PAF) (see for instance https://github.com/lh3/minimap/blob/master/minimap.1) can be converted in CARNAC input format using ./scripts/paf_to_CARNAC.py.
+* Pairwise mApping Format (PAF) (see for instance https://github.com/lh3/minimap/blob/master/minimap.1) can be converted in CARNAC-LR input format using ./scripts/paf_to_CARNAC.py.
 The fastq/a file (also .gz) used for the run is also mandatory.
-* CARNAC can directly read Short Read Connector Linker (see https://github.com/GATB/short_read_connector) output format
+* CARNAC-LR can directly read Short Read Connector Linker (see https://github.com/GATB/short_read_connector) output format

 Example with example_file.paf and reads.fa:

 	python3 ./scripts/paf_to_CARNAC.py example_file.paf reads.fa input_CARNAC.txt
-	./CARNAC -f input_CARNAC.txt -o output_CARNAC.txt
+	./CARNAC-lR -f input_CARNAC.txt -o output_CARNAC.txt

 ## Output format: